 Many statements made in the following discussion and analysis of our financial condition and results of operations and elsewhere in this Annual Report on Form 10-K that are not statements of historical fact, including statements about our beliefs and expectations, are "forward-looking statements" within the meaning of federal securities laws and should be evaluated as such.
 Forward-looking statements include information concerning possible or assumed future results of operations, including descriptions of our business plan, strategies and capital structure.
-These statements often include words such as "anticipated," "expect," "believe," "intend," "estimates," "projections," "could," "should," "would," "may," "will," "future," "goals," "committing," "aim," "plans," "can," "predict," "assumptions," "future," "targets," "potential" and "forecasts" and the negative of these words or other comparable or similar terminology.
-We base these forward-looking statements or projections on our current expectations, plans and assumptions that we have made in light of our experience in the industry, as well as our perceptions of historical trends, current conditions, expected future developments and other factors we believe are appropriate under the circumstances and at such time.
+These statements often include words such as "anticipate," "anticipates," "anticipated," "expected," "believe," "believes," "intended," "estimate," "estimated," "projections," "could," "would," "should," "may," "will," "future," "goals," "targets," "can," "assumptions," "plans," "potential," "possible," "strategy," "threatened," "seek," and "forecasts" and the negative of these words or other comparable or similar terminology.
+We base these forwardlooking statements or projections on our current expectations, plans and assumptions that we have made in light of our experience in the industry, as well as our perceptions of historical trends, current conditions, expected future developments and other factors we believe are appropriate under the circumstances and at such time.
 As you read and consider this Annual Report on Form 10-K, you should understand that these statements are not guarantees of performance or results.
-The forward-looking statements and projections are subject to and involve risks and uncertainties, including, but not limited to, economic, competitive, governmental, geopolitical and technological factors outside of our control, as well as impacts from operational disruptions related to our ERP system implementation, that may cause our business, industry, strategy, financing activities or actual results to differ materially.
+The forward-looking statements and projections are subject to and involve risks and uncertainties, including, but not limited to, economic, competitive, governmental, including the tariffs recently imposed by the U.S. Government on Canada, Mexico and China and any retaliatory actions, geopolitical and technological factors outside of our control, as well as risks related to the execution of, and assumptions underlying, the 2024 Transformation Initiative and the 2026 A Plan, that may cause our business, industry, strategy, financing activities or actual results to differ materially.
 More information on potential factors that could affect our financial results is available in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" as well as "Risk Factors" in this Annual Report on Form 10-K and in other documents that we have filed with, or furnished to, the SEC, and you should not place undue reliance on these forward-looking statements or projections.
 Although we believe that these forward-looking statements and projections are based on reasonable assumptions at the time they are made, you should be aware that many factors, including, but not limited to, those described in "Risk Factors," could affect our actual financial results or results of operations and could cause actual results to differ materially from those expressed in the forward-looking statements and projections.